Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Reformulation of AIW problem as relational SQL database problem

-In conclusion, we see that some models possess ability to capture the problem's structure as evident by their ability to reformulate it as explicit formal SQL query that reflects formal relational problem structure correctly.
+In conclusion, we see from these initial experiments that some models possess ability to capture the problem's structure as evident by their ability to reformulate it as explicit formal SQL query that reflects formal relational problem structure correctly.
 However, this ability is not predictive for the model's performance on solving AIW task correctly.
 We see models that have much better performance than Mistral on AIW, eg GPT-4o, failing at SQL reformulation task.
-Another observation is that none of smaller scale models, eg Mistral-7B, also fail on the SQL reformulation task, hinting that they cannot cope with discovering the structure of the AIW problem.
+Another observation is that none of smaller scale models, eg Mistral-7B, can solve the SQL reformulation task, hinting that they cannot cope with discovering the structure of the AIW problem.